 Every year, our volunteer impact is critical to our work.
 Volunteering is a great way to have fun, get to know the Conservancy, meet new people and engage with your community.

 Email Robyn Carlton or call 423-424-3882 with any questions or additional ideas you have for volunteer projects.
 We are looking for people of all ages and abilities who can help with the tasks below.

 Please read the Volunteer and Emergency Manual before volunteering with LMC.
-Please read over the waiver as well, we must have a signed waiver before you are able to volunteer.
+Please read over the waiver at the bottom of this form as well,we must have a signed waiver before you are able to volunteer.

 Be a part of change